 Anne Kjær Bathel

 Founder and CEO of ReDI School of Digital Integration and 2020-2021 European Young Leader (EYL40)

 European Commission Deputy Director-General for Research and Innovation

 Mayor of Trbovlje, Slovenia and 2020-2021 European Young Leader (EYL40)

 Managing Director at Foxdixneuf and European Young Leader (EYL40)

 Advisor for Societal Challenges in the European Commission Directorate-General for Communications Networks, Content and Technology

-Executive Chair of the World Energy Council’s Energy Trilemma Initiative, former European Commission director-general for competition and energy and Trustee of Friends of Europe
+Partner at Oxera, former European Commission Director-General for Competition and Energy and Trustee of Friends of Europe

 Member of the Cabinet of European Commission Executive Vice-President Frans Timmermans

 Founder & Managing Director of Women's Worldwide Web (W4) and 2012 European Young Leader (EYL40)